hvge/spayd-sdk-ios/README.md

 # Smart Payment Descriptor for iOS

-The **spayd-sdk-ios** project is a full iOS implementation of [Smart Payment Descriptor](http://qr-platba.cz) which is a standard for QR code payments on mobile devices in Czech Republic.
+The **SmartPayment** project is a full iOS implementation of [Smart Payment Descriptor](http://qr-platba.cz) which is a standard for QR code payments on mobile devices in Czech Republic.
 If you're interested in full specification, please go to http://qr-platba.cz website.

 ## Library Features